-Our Compensation Committee approves equity awards for NEOs and authorizes the Chief Executive Officer to approve equity awards for all other employees based on approved pools for annual and new hire grants.
-Awards for senior vice president and above are approved either at a regularly-scheduled meeting of the Compensation Committee or by unanimous written consent.
-The effective date of the grant is generally the date of the meeting, or the date the last person executes the unanimous written consent.
+Our Compensation Committee approves equity awards for NEOs and authorizes the Chief Executive Officer to approve equity awards for all other employees below the level of vice president based on approved pools for annual and new hire grants.
+Awards for executives who are vice president and above and are not NEOs are approved either at a regularly scheduled meeting of the Compensation Committee or by unanimous written consent.
+The effective date of the grant is generally the date of the meeting, or the date the last committee member executes the unanimous written consent.

-The exercise price of stock options is not less than the closing price of our common stock on the Nasdaq Capital Market on the grant date of the stock option.
-We have no practice of timing grants of stock options or restricted stock awards to coordinate with the release of material non-public information, and we have not timed the release of material non-public information for purposes of affecting the value of the compensation awarded to our NEOs or any other employee.
+The exercise price of stock options is not less than the closing price of our common stock as reported by Nasdaq Stock Market LLC on the grant date of the stock option.
+We do not time grants of stock options or RSUs to coordinate with the release of material non-public information, and we have not timed the release of material non-public information for purposes of affecting the value of the compensation awarded to our NEOs or any other employee.